rdkcentral/rdk-halif-device_settings/docs/pages/dsHdmiIn_halSpec.md

 ### Internal Error Handling

-The `API` shall return error synchronously as a return argument. `HAL` is responsible for handling system errors (e.g. out of memory) internally.
+The `API` shall return error synchronously as a return argument.
+This interface is responsible for handling system errors (e.g. out of memory) internally.

 ### Persistence Model

-There is no requirement for the interface to persist any setting information. `Caller` is responsible to persist any settings related to the `HAL`.
+There is no requirement for the interface to persist any setting information. `Caller` is responsible to persist any settings related to this interface.

 ## Non-functional requirements